Ubertronian04/ID-Assignment-01/README.md

 - Contact Form - allows users to easily ask me inquiries by filling up the form and submitted it

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

 - Contact Form (functional) - allows users to actually utilise the form to ask me inquiries that I will receive.
+Currently, the form does not have anywhere to submit its information to.

+- Slideshow Gallery - allows users to use buttons on the side of the "Personal Gallery" section to view more pictures.
+An additional feature to this would be to show a larger display of the current photo selected.

 ## Technologies Used